evancz/guide.elm-lang.org/interop/json.md

 You will sending lots of JSON in your programs.
 You use the `Json.Decode` library to convert wild and crazy JSON into nicely structured Elm values.

-> **Note:** This conversion doubles as a validation phase.
-In fact, it has revealed bugs in NoRedInk's *backend* code!
-If your server is producing unexpected values for JavaScript, the client just gradually crashes as you run into missing fields.
-In contrast, Elm recognizes JSON values with unexpected structure, so NoRedInk gives a nice explanation to the user and logs the unexpected value.
-This has actually led to some patches in Ruby code!

 The core concept for working with JSON is called a **decoder**.
 It is a value that knows how to turn certain JSON values into Elm values.
 We will start out by looking at some very basic decoders (how do I get a string?) and then look at how to put them together to handle more complex scenarios.

 ## Primitive Decoders